About Me

 My Great Grandmother, Sweet Tissue King, was a one room school teacher in 1920’s Georgia after being born to formerly enslaved and cotton share cropper parents.
 What does it mean to come from a legacy of people who fought to learn and teach?

-I am a 5th year Computer Science and Learning Science PhD Candidate at Northwestern University’s School of Education and Social Policy.
+I am a Computer Science and Learning Sciences PhD from Northwestern University’s School of Education and Social Policy.
 My pronouns are they/she.

-My current research interests, as a part of the tiilt lab (technological innovations for inclusive learning and teaching) with Professor Marcelo Worlsey include intergenerational learning opportunities (key words: making, equity, teaching), building technologies that are personally relevant ( key words: sports, wearables, virtual reality), and the relationship between anti-Blackness, learning, and computing (key words: algorithms, race, technology).
+My current research interests, as a part of the tiilt lab (technological innovations for inclusive learning and teaching) with Professor Marcelo Worlsey include intergenerational learning opportunities (key words: making, equity, teaching), building technologies that are personally relevant ( key words: sports, wearables, virtual reality), and the relationships between Black Life, anti-Blackness, Liberation, Learning, and Computing (key words: algorithms, race, abolition, computer science education, technology).

-I can often be found asking questions or laughing at my own jokes.
+I can often be found asking questions, laughing at my own jokes, or embracing Auntie-hood talking about my niece.

 Education

-PhD Computer Science and Learning Science at Northwestern University , 2024 expected
+Ph.D.
+Computer Science and Learning Science at Northwestern University , Dec.
+2024

 B.S.
 Computer Engineering, Villanova University, 2018